D2G2Project/KGLinkPrediction/sudtirol/graphmaterialization/README.md

 ### SQL Schema Changes (WIP)
 The following changes were made to the SQL schema:
-- Added a new table **tourismdata_train** to store the POIs that co-occur.
+- Added a new table **covisit** to store the POIs that co-occur.
 Only training data is stored in this table.
     - Only training data can be used to generate the input graph for the model.
-Test and validation data are only used for the evaluation.

 ### Graph structure (WIP)
 The properties included in the graph are: